ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-gb.md

 >
 > Check the `Spam`{.action} and `Trash`{.action} folders in your mailbox.
 >
-> You can also view all emails sent by our services from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/fr/&ovhSubsidiary=fr): click on your name in the top right-hand corner of the screen, then in the context menu, click on `Service emails`{.action}.
+> You can also view all emails sent by our services from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB): click on your name in the top right-hand corner of the screen then, in the context menu, click on `Service emails`{.action}.
 >
 > **Link validity period:**
 >